dakotarawlings/dakota_data_science_projects/santa_barbara_realestate_analysis/README.md

 **Languages:** python SQLite, JavaScript, HTML, CSS

 ## Web Scraping
-* Built a web scraper from scratch using python and beautiful soup to scrape data for ~1500 sinlge family homes that have been sold in the past 2 years off of trulia.com
+* Built a web scraper from scratch using python and beautiful soup to scrape data for ~1500 single family homes that have been sold in the past 2 years off of trulia.com
 * Extracted features from each listing such as:
   - Closing price
   - Year built